pulsewidth/pulsewidth.github.io/log/210828-an_observation.md

+###### an observation

-<p>Lately I've been working with a patch in a small modular case.
-The results have been  varied, but ultimately good.</p>
+lately i've been working with a patch in a small modular case. the results have been  varied, but ultimately good.

-<p>Tonight I revisited the use of the PiezoThings with the old zither with great results.
+I recently revisited the use of the piezothings with the old zither with great results.
-I might have to bring this gear along on the Eastern Campaign(a gig in Brandon MB in September, Yorkton SK in October, and Guelph ON in November)</p>
+I might have to bring this gear along on the eastern campaign(a gig in brandon mb in september, yorkton sk in october, and guelph on in november)</p>